AkaCoder404/WordEmbeddingQuest/readme.md

 # Word Embedding

-t contains helpful sources as well as some evaluations/analyzations/applications of popular pretrained embeddings as well as some scripts to train, visualize, and evaluate, embeddings on your own.
+This repository contains helpful resources about word embeddings.
+It also includes methods to evaluate, visualize, and apply popular pretrained embeddings.
+A more detailed report on my findings can be found at `.report.md`.

 ## Background
 Goals
-1. Use various embedding techniques to embed English words
+1. Use various embedding techniques to embed words.
 2. Project the embeddings onto the 2-D space (using tool t-SNE) and discuss observations from the visualizations
-3. Applications of word embeddings on Sentiment Analysis
+3. Applications of word embeddings on Downstream tasks like Sentiment Analysis

 ## Environment
 Python 3.8.18